SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ```

-to ⟮c2;insert a random choice of different options⟯ use the type ⟮c1;random⟯, ⟮c3;the options⟯ are specified ⟮c4;in the choices sequence of params⟯
+to ⟮c+;insert a random choice of different options⟯ use the type ⟮c+;random⟯, ⟮c+;the options⟯ are specified ⟮c+;in the choices sequence of params⟯
 ```
   - trigger: ":quote"
     replace: "{{output}}"